-How to connect WordPress site with SSH/SFTP?
+How do I connect to my WordPress site with SSH/SFTP?

-WordPress is installed on our server to the following path:
+WordPress is installed on our server at

 /data/wordpress/htdocs/.
 The user’s home directory is under the path